allthings/developers/erp-data-exchange-specification.md

 ### registrationCodes.csv

-The `registrationCodes.csv` file describes registration codes for a tenant.
+The `registrationCodes.csv` file describes registration codes for one or more utilizationPeriods.
+It contains the registrationCode and the reseidentId of those entities that are checked into these utilizationPeriods.

 #### Fields